MrSloth-dev/42.Neovim/README.md

 A starting point for Neovim that is:

 * A Forked version of Kickstart!
+NOTE:(It is a bit of copy paste yes, make sure you check out the real Kickstart : (https://github.com/nvim-lua/kickstart.nvim)
 * Small
 * Single-file
 * Completely Documented